Extremal Bases, Geometrically Separated Domains and Applications: Extremal bases

-Now we first prove that conditions B($\alpha$), (A) and (B) imply the extremality of the basis and then that \prettyref{lem|lemma32}implies a better control on mixed lists, result that will be important in \prettyref{sec|Adapted-pluri-subharmonic-function-geom-sep}.
+Now we first prove that conditions B($\alpha$), (A) and (B) imply the extremality of the basis and then that \lemref{lemma32} implies a better control on mixed lists.
+This result will be important in \secref{Adapted-pluri-subharmonic-function-geom-sep}. \begin{sllem} Suppose that $\brond=(L_{1},\ldots,L_{n-1})$ is a basis of $(1,0)$ vector fields in $V(p_{0})$ satisfying conditions (A) and (B) at a point $p\in V(p_{0})\cap\partial\Omega$ for a fixed $\delta$.